EstherAlo/DAREY.IO-Projects/Project11/Project11.md

 ### Update GIT with the latest code

-- To Commit the code into GitHub i executed the below command and made a pull request:
+- To Commit the code into GitHub I executed the below command and made a pull request:

 ```
 git status